 If you enjoyed this post you might also like………

 Emily Carr is just one of the talented artists on display in the Canadian Identity Gallery of the 100 Masters exhibit currently at the Winnipeg Art Gallery.
 Read about some of my favorites in the gallery on my Destination Winnipeg site.

 Recognize this Rembrandt?
 Read all about it and some of the other great paintings on display right now as part of the 100 Masters exhibit at the Winnipeg Art Gallery.
 I’ve done my first blog post about this once in a life time exhibit on my Destination Winnipeg site.

 I attended a writing conference at Winnipeg’s Millenium Library where I got some valuable advice from both writers and authors.
 Read all about it in my post Inside Publishing on Vast Imaginations the blog of my children’s authors’ group.

-When we visited The Metropolitan Museum of Art in New York last fall I was overwhelmed!
+When we visited The Metropolitan Museum of Art in New York I was overwhelmed!
 I knew I couldn’t possibly see or study everything in the short time we’d be there.
 I needed a theme!
 It didn’t take long before I realized I was being drawn to all the intriguing representations of motherhood.
 I decided to take photos of any piece of art that depicted motherhood in some way.
-Here are a selection of my favorites.
+Here is a selection of my favourites.

 Mothers nourish their children.